disneystreaming/smithy4s/modules/docs/src/05-design/03-services.md

 The server side is different in that we want to derive the `Request => Response` function from an instance of our interface (`KVStore`).
 The goal is to mechanically translate a request into a method call, and a method's output into a response.
 The sequence:

-1. From a given `Request`, find the corresponding operation `Op` (for instance, by means of http path).
+1. From a given `Request`, find the corresponding operation `Op` (for instance, by means of HTTP path).
 Let's assume it's the `get` operation,
 2. Retrieve the Smithy4s `Schemas` (input and output) associated to the operation (`KVStoreOp.Get`)
 3. Compile a `Request => GetInput` decoding function, and run the `Request` through it
 4. From `GetInput`, recreate the `KVStoreOp.Get` instance